Latvian marketplace Joom recruits French brands

 Europe is important for Joom

-Europe is an important market for the Russia-based ecommerce company.
+Europe is an important market for the Latvia -based ecommerce company.
 This continent makes up half of Joom’s global gross merchandise value, while Russia makes up 45 percent.